You are using an outdated browser. Upgrade your browser today to better experience this site.

 What is an unauthorized electronic funds transfer (EFT)?

-What is NetSpend's definition of a pending transaction?
+What is the definition of a pending transaction?

-Pending transactions mean funds have been placed on hold by the merchant.
+Pending transactions mean funds have not been settled by the merchant, or have been placed on hold by the merchant.
 If your transaction appears in the pending transaction section of your Transaction History, it is not eligible for dispute.
-Please check back within seven business days to see if the funds have been collected by the merchant, as you may file a dispute once the transaction has settled.
+A transaction could be in the pending status for up to 7 business days (sometimes longer) from the date you actually made the purchase or conducted the transaction.
+Please check back within 7 business days to see if the funds have been collected by the merchant, as you may file a dispute once the transaction has settled.

-When am I going to get my money?
+When am I going to get my money back?

 How long does the process take?

-The disputes process could take up to 90 days for resolution, depending on the types of transactions being disputed We will tell you the results within 3 business days after completing our investigation.
+The disputes process could take up to 45 to 90 calendar days for resolution, depending on the types of transactions being disputed.
+We will tell you the results within 3 business days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation.
 You may ask for copies of the documents that we used in our investigation.
+Please note that claims that do NOT involve unauthorized transactions or errors, as defined above, may take longer to resolve.

 What information do you need from me (the customer)?

-We need enough information from you to identify the affected account and any details that would help us investigate your dispute.
+We need enough information from you to identify the affected account, the date and amount and type of the transaction you are disputing, and why you feel there was an error, as well as any details that you think would help us investigate your dispute.
 We may also ask that you provide written confirmation of the dispute.
-If you provide written confirmation, we may provisionally credit your account in the instance that it takes us longer than 10 business days to investigate your dispute.
+If you provide written confirmation within 10 business days of the first notice to us, we may provisionally credit your account in the instance that it takes us longer than 10 business days (20 business days for new accounts) to investigate your dispute.
 If you do not provide written confirmation within 10 business days, we may not provisionally credit your account.

 Why does my card need to be blocked when disputing unauthorized charges?